Caye Caulker, Belize – second biggest Barrier Reef in the world, juicy stakes in Wish Willy and Rastafarian magic muffins.

 After couple of beers in the bar, is time to go back and pack, because we have a boat to catch tomorrow.

-Next stop of our Lazy Road Trip Central America – Belize City!
+Next stop of you Lazy Road Trip Central America – Belize City, Belize!